FAQ for Journalists

 International journalists may apply if they are authorized to work in the U.S. for two or more years.
 (Don’t apply if you need to find a sponsor after a year.)

-Yes, most of these position require that you have your own car.
+Yes, most of these position require that you have your own car and a current U.S. license.
 Should you become a finalist and interview with a newsroom, definitely confirm this detail.

 You need to arrange your own housing.
 But your newsroom and our network of hundreds of other corps members are great resources to help you.